malexsmith/3700_Assignment_2_NMDS/README.md

 set.seed(123)
 ord2 <- metaMDS(data2)

+## Next we're going to ask what the 'stress' of this NMDS using a stress plot and the stress value.
+# The command stressplot creates a Shepard diagram that shows you a goodness of fit measure for points in nonmetric multidimensional scaling
+# The stress component of the NMDS provides the actual value calculated for each distance measure.
+Remember, the utility of the approach tends to be when stress is low (<0.2 or 0.3).
+Is your stress vaue useful?

+stressplot(ord2)
+ord2$stress

 ## The next block creates this NMDS map and then we'll use the ouput to make a good plot in ggplot.

 my.plot = gg_ordiplot(ord2, groups=metadata2$Region, kind="se", conf = 0.99)

+## Now let's add in some of the environmental metadata (abiotic variables we know about from your sites)
+## first  - we'll make a new dataframe of the continuous variables

+metadata = metadata2[,2:3]

+my.plot2 = gg_envfit(ord=ord2, env=metadata, groups=metadata2$Region)

 #  The above code for 'my.plot' is your NMDS map, but the colours don't align with your earlier plots - so let's extracts the data from the nmds and then plots the species as points that I've coloured by taxon (class).